LISTEN TO AUDIO OF THIS CONTENT

 - Slurred speech

-Phenibut is called a nootropic because it is said to improve motivation, creativity, memory and overall cognitive functioning.
+It is considered a nootropic because it is said to improve motivation, creativity, memory and overall cognitive functioning.

-- Alcohol is also a central nervous depressant that reduces anxiety and inhibitions.
-Never combine Phenibut with alcohol, it would be dangerous.
+- Never combine Phenibut with alcohol, it would be dangerous.

 - dangerously low blood pressure